projectcalico/calico/calico-cloud/index.md

   Enable faster troubleshooting of Kubernetes workloads and applications with Service Graph, Packet Capture, anomaly detection, and performance hotspots, leading to shorter time-to-resolution, less application downtime, and improved quality of service

-## then take your cluster into Calico Cloud and see for yourself...
+## then take your cluster into Calico Cloud and see for yourself!

 ### Don't have a Calico cluster?
 Easy...<a href="https://www.tigera.io/tigera-products/cloud-trial" class="request-demo-button" target="_blank" rel="noopener noreferreer">Try it now!</a>